Crow brakes in action (Freestyler VI, pilot Mark Redsell)

 Configuring the flaps

-The flaps require a little more effort.
-This is because of their travel is grossly asymmetric, with a large downward deflection and little, if any, upward travel.
-This means that the servo centre will not correspond to the airfoil neutral.
-Instead, with the servo in the centre, the flaps naturally fall at around 20 or 30 degrees below neutral.
+The flaps require a little more work.
+This is because flap travel is normally asymmetric, with a large downward deflection and little if any upward motion.
+With the servos in the centre - as will occur with the flap mixers disabled - the flaps will naturally fall at around 20 or 30 degrees below airfoil neutral.

 Offset mix, with offset set to 27%